Clustering under Perturbation Resilience: Introduction

-We also provide sublinear-time algorithms both for the k-median and min-sum objectives (Sections~\ref{sec:inductive} and~\ref{section-minsum}), showing algorithms that can return an implicit clustering from only access to a small random sample.
+We also provide sublinear-time algorithms both for the $k$-median and min-sum objectives (Sections~\ref{sec:inductive} and~\ref{sec:msinductive}), showing algorithms that can return an implicit clustering from only access to a small random sample.

-{\bf Related Work:~} In the context of objective based clustering, several recent papers have showed how to exploit various notions of stability for overcoming the existing hardness results on worst case instances.
-These include the stability notion of Ostrovsky et al.~\cite{Lloyd06,ABS10} that assumes that the instance has the property that the cost of the optimal k-means solution is small compared to the cost of the optimal $(k-1)$-means solution and the approximation stability condition of Balcan et al.~\cite{BBG} that assumes that every nearly optimal solution is close to the target clustering.